Superformula/mobile-test/README.md

 ## Lambda Folder

 This folder contains the lambda functions (AWS lambda) used to create the endpoint as requested in the `QR-generator-test.md` description.
-This was added as a reference on how the `/seed` endpoint was implemented.
-Bear in mind that thos was a very simplistic implementation, made directly in JS, and deployed directly in `AWS Lamnda` + `AWS Api Gateway`.
+This was added as a reference to how the `/seed` endpoint was implemented.
+Bear in mind that this was a very simplistic implementation, made directly in JS, and deployed directly in `AWS Lamnda` + `AWS Api Gateway`.
 A full project stack would include:

 - Typescript
 - Auto deploy script